TeleMelody: Lyric-to-Melody Generation with a Template-Based Two-Stage Method: Experimental Results

 \section{Experimental Results}

 In this section, we first compare TeleMelody with baselines to demonstrate its effectiveness.
 Then, we show the analysis of TeleMelody in the aspects of controllability and data efficiency.
-Audio samples of the generated melodies are available via this link$\footnote{\url{https://speechresearch.github.io/telemelody}}$.
+Audio samples of the generated melodies are available via this link$\footnote{\url{https://ai-muzic.github.io/telemelody}}$ and also in Supplementary Materials as described in Appendix \ref{sec:sample}.